nomadevs/Kiss-HMVC/README.md

 *KissHMVC* is licensed under an MIT License.
 You can view the *LICENSE* file for information.

 ## Credits
-Inspired by CodeIgniter (<https://codeigniter.com>), Jesse Boyer (<http://jream.com>), and John White (<https://github.com/Jontyy>).
+Inspired by CodeIgniter (<https://codeigniter.com>), David Connelly (<https://www.youtube.com/user/davidconnelly>), Jesse Boyer (<http://jream.com>), and John White (<https://github.com/Jontyy>).
 Also, StackOverflow, YouTube, and Other Online Resources.

 ## Contact
-Feel free to get in touch with me via my website: <https://www.cmswebworks.site> and my email: <philosaphylas@gmail.com>!
+Feel free to get in touch with me via my website: <https://mywebfolio.me> and my email: <philosaphylas@gmail.com>!